Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies: Models

 \subsection{The region of ``blanet formation''}

 Here we briefly summarize the concept of dust evolution around SMBHs, as discussed in Paper I. Figure \ref{fig:1} shows a schematic of the active galactic nucleus (AGN) and the circumnuclear disk.
 A SMBH (with a mass of $10^6-10^{10} M_\odot$) is surrounded by an accretion disk, which radiates enormous energy (the bolometric luminosity is $\sim 10^{42}- 10^{45}$ erg s$^{-1}$), mostly as ultra-violet and X-rays.
-The dust particles in the central $r < r_{sub} $ are sublimated by the nuclear radiation.
+The dust particles in the central $r < r_{sub} $ are sublimated by {the radiation from the accretion disk around the SMBH}.
 The radius depends on the AGN luminosity:

 where $L_{UV}$ is the ultra-violet luminosity of the AGN, and $a_d$ is the dust size \citep{barvainis1987}.
 The radiation forms conical ionized gas (narrow emission-line region) and also contributes to producing the outflows of the dusty gas and torus \citep{wada2012, wada2018, izumi2018}.
 In the mid-plane of the torus, cold, dense gas forms a thin disk, where icy dust particles can be present beyond the snowline $r_{snow}$ (see \S 2.4).